b-kennedy0/oval-chili-1e745/content/pages/index.md

       - title: Mobile Friendly
         subtitle: On-the-go
         text: >
-          Designed with mobile users in mind, AutoForm can be used while on the go without having to awkwardly pinch to zoom and move around complicated Word documents.
+          Designed for mobile users.
+AutoForm can be used while on the go without pinching to zoom and awkwardly move around complicated Word documents.
         image:
           url: /images/191.png
           altText: Mobile Icon